peterman72/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of the current working directory displays the contents list of your current directory changes the working directory to the user's home directory
+prints the absolute path name of the current working directory displays the contents list of your current directory changes the working directory to the user's home directory dislay current directory contents in a long format